Woodford, Queensland: Amenities

+St Matthias' Anglican Church is part of the Kilcoy-Woodford Parish within the Anglican Diocese of Brisbane.
+It is at 88 Archer Street (26.9535°S 152.7770°E).
+The Anglican Parish of Kilcoy is notable for its liberalism and gay-friendly Anglo-Catholic churchmanship.
+It maintains a close relationship with the Roman Catholic Church.
+The parish's last two priests have been females and one trainee minister has been gay.
+Under one of these priests, the church has adopted Progressive Christianity and Jesuit spirituality.
+The parishioners are opposed to GAFCON.

 St Mary's Catholic Church is at 16 Peterson Road (26.9635°S 152.7824°E).
 It has a strong ecumenical focus and maintains a close relationship with the Anglican church.

 Woodford Kingdom Hall of Jehovah's Witnesses is at 26 Scotts Lane (26.9744°S 152.7859°E).

 Woodford is the home of the Stanley River Cricket Club, which supports junior and senior cricket in the local area.

 Events

 The Woodford Folk Festival is held in the town in December each year.

 The Woodford Markets are held on the third Sunday of each month in the middle of the town.

 The Woodford Show is held in June each year.

 Attractions

 The Australian Narrow Gauge Railway Museum Society operates a railway museum at the Woodford railway station.
 The society was established in January 1971 to preserve the history of narrow-gauge railways in Queensland.
 The society has collected steam, diesel and petrol locomotives and rollingstock using the 2-foot gauge and has established their Durundur railway at Woodford as an operating heritage line.
 The society operates a steam train on the first and third Sunday of each month.

 The Woodford Historical Society operate a museum at 109 Archer Street as part of the library complex (26.9543°S 152.7784°E).